 (Even if it's not Amerisleep...but you really should buy an Amerisleep mattress!
 Here's why.)

 The best thing about most of these discount links is that the extra savings are applied at the end of the checkout process, even if you purchase a mattress that's on sale or use a coupon from the mattress website.
 That's double the savings!
 Yours truly will also receive a bonus if you go through my link.
-Thank you, thank you, thank you! :)
+I like to think I'll invest the extra dollars in something important, like replenishing my supply of spaghetti.
+(Update: I did not purchase enough.)

 Nectar Mattress coupon - save $100 with promo code "Kitty100".